-Online Risks and Parental Responsibility in COP - This session was handled by Mrs. Irene Bangwell, who highlighted some of the online content that are sometimes overlooked, but pose a risk to young undiscerning mind.
-She used a couple of case studies in buttressing online dangers and some of the measures that parents can take in mitigating such risk.
+The session Online Risks and Harm and Parental Responsibility in COP which involved Identifying and Minimizing Online Risks and Keeping Children Safe Online Guidelines was handled by Mrs. Irene Bangwell, who highlighted some of the online content that are sometimes overlooked, but pose a risk to young undiscerning mind.
+She used a couple of case studies in buttressing online dangers and some of the measures that parents can take in mitigating such risk; and also reiterated a comprehensive guide to keeping children safe online.